 David F. Lasseter serves as the Deputy Assistant Secretary of Defense for Countering Weapons of Mass Destruction (CWMD).
-In this role he supports the Under Secretary of Defense for Policy and Assistant Secretary of Defense & Global Security by developing and overseeing the implementation of strategies and policies for all Countering Weapons of Mass Destruction policy issues, to include preventing the proliferation of WMD-related materials; the DoD Cooperative Threat Reduction (CTR) Program; and Chemical, Biological, Radiological and Nuclear (CBRN) defense.
-In addition, the office is responsible for supporting global mobility of U.S. forces through Oceans Policy.
+In this role he supports the Under Secretary of Defense for Policy and Assistant Secretary of Defense & Global Security by developing and overseeing the implementation of strategies and policies of all Countering Weapons of Mass Destruction policy issues, to include preventing the proliferation s of WMD-related materials; the DoD Cooperative Threat Reduction (CTR) Program; and Chemical, Biological, Radiological and Nuclear (CBRN) defense; and, overseas Oceans Policy for the Department which includes advancing global mobility through freedom of navigation policy.

 Prior to his appointment at the Department of Defense, David served as a Senior Executive at the Department of Justice as the Deputy Assistant Attorney General for Legislative Affairs.
 In this position he managed the Department’s national security issues relative to Congress which included close coordination with the Department’s National Security Division; the Federal Bureau of Investigation; United States Marshals Service; Bureau of Alcohol, Tobacco, Firearms, and Explosives; National Security Council; Departments of Defense, State, and Homeland Security; and the Intelligence Community.

 Previously, David was a Director of Government Relations at United Technologies Corporation (UTC), working on the Defense and Aerospace team.
 There he managed congressional strategy for UTC’s business units Sikorsky Aircraft, Pratt & Whitney, and United Technologies Aerospace Systems.
 David was responsible for strategic guidance to UTC Corporate Headquarters and coordinating with multiple defense and aerospace companies across myriad programs and issues.